wavefrontHQ/docs/pages/doc/csp_user_management.md

     - Edit the user's roles and add an Operations for Applications service role or a custom role with an Operations for Applications permission.
 See [How do I change user roles](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-A70DBFDC-86FD-4C84-8753-0E55C8C98F8E.html) in the VMware Cloud services documentation.

-{% include important.html content="Make sure that you assign the [**Super Admin** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) to at least one user for your Operations for Applications service instance.
+{% include important.html content="Make sure that you assign the [**Super Admin** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) to at least one user of your Operations for Applications service instance.
 There are some Super Admin tasks that no one else can perform."%}

 The newly added user receives an invitation email with an account activation link to [sign up](sign_up_or_log_in.html#sign-up-with-an-email-invitation) to the service instance.